 by Joy Olaes Surprenant

-My Mother’s day started with coffee and breakfast set on the table by my husband, viagra Michael, prescription and son, Maxwell.
+My Mothers day started with coffee and breakfast set on the table by my husband, Michael, and son, Maxwell.
 Breakfast is always sweeter when somebody prepares it for you.
 Together we said Grace, and we were mindful and thankful for our blessings, food on the table and our loving family.

 I love cards and I love watching people make them.